A walk from Alstonefield, Staffordshire to the beautiful village of Milldale and along Dovedale in Derbyshire so two counties on one walk!

 Go through a gate on the path, next to the limestone cliffs along the route.
 Then you’ll see a stone building not long after with a few signposts and continue in the direction of the public footpath sign to Milldale (1.5 miles).

-Then continue through two small stone gaps where the path then narrows through some woodlands.
+Continue through two small stone gaps, where the path then narrows through some woodlands.
 Continue through another two stone gaps and past some houses on your left.
 Walk to the bridge and go up the stone steps that bring you out on the road.

 Cross the bridge over the road and take the first road on your left (signposted to Milldale).
 Walk on the pavement until you reach the village of Milldale.